yoctoproject/poky/documentation/dev-manual/start.rst

 #. *Go to the Yocto Project Website:* Open The
    :yocto_home:`Yocto Project Website <>` in your browser.

-#. *Get to the Downloads Area:* Select the "DOWNLOADS" item from the
+#. *Get to the Downloads Area:* Select the "RELEASES" item from the
-   pull-down "SOFTWARE" tab menu near the top of the page.
+   pull-down "DEVELOPMENT" tab menu near the top of the page.

-#. *Select a Yocto Project Release:* Use the menu next to "RELEASE" to
+#. *Select a Yocto Project Release:* On the top of the "RELEASE" page currently
+   supported releases are displayed, further down past supported Yocto Project releases are visible.
+The "Download" links in the rows of the table there will lead to the download tarballs for the release.
-   display and choose a recent or past supported Yocto Project release (e.g. &DISTRO_NAME_NO_CAP;, &DISTRO_NAME_NO_CAP_MINUS_ONE;, and so forth).
+   (e.g. &DISTRO_NAME_NO_CAP;, &DISTRO_NAME_NO_CAP_MINUS_ONE;, and so forth).

    .. note::